Metro Cagayan de Oro: Land

-Metro Cagayan de Oro is accessible by land.
+Metro Cagayan de Oro is accessible by land from several cities and municipalities in Mindanao.
 There are three bus and jeepney terminals with regular service: Agora Integrated Bus Terminal, Eastbound-Gusa Jeepney Terminal and Westbound-Bulua Integrated Bus and Jeepney Terminal.

 Air

 Lumbia Airport, also known as Cagayan de Oro Airport (now Lumbia Airfield), hosted domestic service to Manila, Cebu, Davao and Iloilo.
 Manila is 75 minutes away by air, Iloilo one hour and Cebu 45 minutes, and Davao 25 minutes.
 It was the second-busiest airport in Mindanao, after Francisco Bangoy International Airport in Davao City.

-Laguindingan International Airport (which opened June 15, 2013, replacing Lumbia) is in the municipality of Laguindingan, Misamis Oriental.
+Laguindingan International Airport (which opened June 15, 2013, replacing Lumbia) is in the municipality of Laguindingan.
 It serves northern Mindanao (including Iligan and Cagayan de Oro), offering domestic service throughout the Philippines.
 It will offer international flights in the future.

 Sea

 Cagayan de Oro Port is an international seaport situated near the estuary of the Cagayan de Oro River.
 It has an anchorage depth of 18 m, with two cargo-handling operators.
 With the recent completion of the 250 million peso rehabilitation project, it is the largest seaport in Mindanao.
 The port has regular service to Manila, Cebu, Tagbilaran, Bacolod, Dumaguete, Iloilo and Jagna.